janet-lang/janet/doc/Peg.md

 | `(range "az" "AZ")` | Matches characters in a range and advances 1 character.
 Multiple ranges can be combined together. |
 | `(set "abcd")`  | Match any character in the argument string.
 Advances 1 character. |

-Primitve patterns are not that useful by themselves, but can be passed to `peg/match` and `peg/compile` as any pattern.
+Primitive patterns are not that useful by themselves, but can be passed to `peg/match` and `peg/compile` like any other pattern.

 ```clojure
 (peg/match "hello" "hello") # -> @[]